Table of Contents

 Not having sufficient RAM in the PC can honestly wreck anyone’s day regardless of what one is trying to achieve.
-However, any of you is right there somewhere in a market for the additional RAM.
-You may be wondering what the actual differences between the DDR3 and the DDR4 RAM are and if they matter to you.
+However, any of you is right there somewhere in the market for the additional RAM.
+You may be wondering what the actual differences between DDR3 and DDR4 RAM are and if they matter to you.

-RAM known as Random Access Memory in the computer is a kind of memory that may well be read and even changed in any given order, generally utilized to hold the data that is quite often accessed by the processor, i.e., the CPU.
+RAM known as Random Access Memory in the computer is a kind of memory that may well be read and even changed in any given order, generally utilized to hold the data that is quite often accessed by the processor i.e. the CPU.
 This device permits the data to be read and written in very much the same manner in the same amount despite the physical position of data right inside the memory.

 In DDR3 it performs auto-refresh and self-refresh to refresh its content.
 Self-refresh is commonly used for low power consumption, and DDR3 uses less power than DDR2.
 DDR3’s clock speed ranges from 800 MHz to 2133 MHz, where in some cases 2133 MHz is its peak, usually clock speed ranges between 1600 and 1800 MHz.